deepanshs/csdmpy/docs/startFromScratch/generating_csdm_object.rst

 in generating the dimensions of the csdm object.
 In this example, this corresponds to a single dimension of `linear` type with 10 points.

 The following example generates a 3D{2} vector dataset.
+Here, the first axis of the four-dimensional Numpy array is the components of the vector dataset, and the remaining three axes become the respective dimensions.

 .. doctest::